This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Tenderness on your lower back or severe pain when you move your back

-- Sudden stiffness and heaviness in both buttocks down to both legs
+- You have sudden stiffness and heaviness on both buttocks down to both legs.

-- Numbness or weakness in one leg, or pain in both legs
+- You have numbness or weakness in one leg, or pain in both legs.

-- Numbness in your genital area or across your lower back
+- You have numbness in your genital area or across your lower back.

-- Unable to control your urine or bowel movements
+- You cannot control your urine or bowel movements.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.